Create a Website Account - Manage notification subscriptions, save form progress and more.

 Send via mail to: Chase Burhnham, County Administrator - 313 N Main St, Suite 170 - Center City, MN 55012.

-The County Board Chair for 2022 is Rick Greene, District 2.
+The County Board Chair for 2023 is Ben Montzka, District 4.

-The County Board Vice Chair for 2022 is Ben Montzka, District 4.
+The County Board Vice Chair for 2023 is Marlys Dunne, District 3.

-The Commissioner representing District #1 is Chris DuBose.
+The Commissioner representing District #1 is Jim Swenson.

 The Commissioner representing District #3 is Marlys Dunne.

-The District #5 Commissioner position is currently VACANT.
+The Commissioner representing District #5 is Dan Dahlberg.

 Conciliation Court was created to allow citizens to bring their legal claims before the court without expensive costs, attorney's fees, or complicated legal procedures.
 For more information, please visit the State Court Website.